 Generally, the reason for the covenant is to prevent vehicles visiting the dwelling, making noise and generally interfering with the neighbours’ right of quiet enjoyment of their own homes.

 Typically, home owners who work from home simply ignore such covenants and assume that no-one is ever going to take them to task, let alone court.

 And most workers under the age of 50 have a mortgage.
 The mortgagor will generally forbid them, as mortgagee, from carrying out a business from the property.
 Here, the reason is so that the value of the property is not reduced by the business activity.
 The same of course applies to anyone renting, with the landlord taking action if home working is discovered.

-Typically, the mortgage agreement will allow the mortgagor to ask permission.
+Typically, the mortgage agreement will allow the mortgagee to ask permission.
 There may be less flexibility in rental agreements.

 Of course, many people would retort, “But I’m not conducting a business, I’m just working for my employer”.
 Either way, a business activity is being conducted and permissions should be sought where possible – and if not possible, at least the risk of some action (by a neighbour, for example) should be considered.

 For these various reasons, most people working from home do so illegally - and simply keep quiet, keeping 'under the radar', hoping no-one will notice.

 Most information today is electronic, though firms will also need to consider information security for paper where they print documents.

 Typically, a firm controls its information in its premises using various electronic systems.
 Those systems usually cover the premises only.
 In information security terms, anything outwith the premises is then considered to be in ‘wild country’ and is unprotected.
 The boundary of system control is often defined in firms’ external information security accreditations.